KolonelKustard/ralph/src/main/resources/markdown/cv.md

 ### DiscoDJ

-Developed for my wedding DiscoDJ allows the audience to request their choice of song to the playlist.
+Developed for my wedding, DiscoDJ allows the audience to request their choice of song to the playlist.
 Importantly the source playlist only contained the music my wife and I wanted to dance to.
 It is designed to work offline in a barn in the middle of nowhere.
+See <https://github.com/KolonelKustard/discodj>.

 ### More…